Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 # CUDA Interop Targets

-This extension keeps CUDA interop available without making CUDA a default public compile-time dependency of Nabla.

-- `Nabla::Nabla` stays CUDA-free. `find_package(Nabla CONFIG)` does not require the CUDA SDK.
+- `Nabla::Nabla` does not require the CUDA SDK.
-- `Nabla::ext::CUDAInterop` is the clean Nabla interop target.
-Its public headers do not include `cuda.h` or `nvrtc.h`, so consumers can use a CUDA-enabled Nabla package without installing the CUDA SDK.
+- `Nabla::ext::CUDAInterop` provides Nabla CUDA interop types.
+Its public headers do not include `cuda.h` or `nvrtc.h`.
-- `Nabla::ext::CUDAInteropNative` is the explicit raw CUDA opt-in target.
-It exposes `CUDAInteropNative.h`, CUDA Driver API and NVRTC types, and requires `CUDAToolkit`.
+- `Nabla::ext::CUDAInteropNative` provides raw CUDA Driver API and NVRTC access through `CUDAInteropNative.h`.
+- `CUDAInteropNative` requires `CUDAToolkit`. `CUDAInterop` does not expose that requirement to consumers.
-- Consumers can request native CUDA with `find_package(Nabla CONFIG COMPONENTS Core CUDAInteropNative)` and override the SDK root with `-DNabla_CUDA_TOOLKIT_ROOT=<cuda-root>`.
+- Consumers can override the SDK root with `-DNabla_CUDA_TOOLKIT_ROOT=<cuda-root>` when requesting `CUDAInteropNative`.
-- A consumer can use a newer compatible local CUDA SDK through `CUDAInteropNative` without rebuilding Nabla or the clean `CUDAInterop` target.
+- Consumers can build native CUDA code against a compatible local SDK without rebuilding Nabla or `CUDAInterop`.
-- Rebuilds stay local: changing CUDA SDK headers affects only targets that include `CUDAInteropNative.h`.
+- Changing CUDA SDK headers affects only targets that include `CUDAInteropNative.h`.
-- Native accessors accept Nabla objects, raw pointers, and `smart_refctd_ptr`, so opt-in code can keep CUDA usage terse without moving CUDA types into clean headers.
+- Native accessors accept Nabla objects, raw pointers, and `smart_refctd_ptr`.

 ## Design

-- The default Nabla package remains relocatable and usable on machines without the CUDA SDK.
-- CUDA is used privately to build the interop library.
-CUDA SDK headers become visible to consumers only when `CUDAInteropNative` is requested.
+- CUDA is used privately while building the interop library.
+- CUDA SDK headers become visible to consumers only through `CUDAInteropNative`.
-- Clean interop headers expose Nabla concepts such as devices, exported memory, imported memory, and imported semaphores.
+- `CUDAInterop` exposes Nabla concepts such as devices, exported memory, imported memory, and imported semaphores.
-- Native interop headers expose raw CUDA Driver API and NVRTC types for examples and applications that need direct CUDA work.
+- `CUDAInteropNative` exposes CUDA types such as `CUdeviceptr`, `CUmodule`, `CUfunction`, external memory, external semaphores, and NVRTC objects.
-- The split is intentionally similar to the OpenCV CUDA shape: common CUDA-facing headers stay clean, while raw CUDA access lives behind explicit opt-in accessor/native headers.
+- The target split follows the same general dependency shape used by libraries such as OpenCV: common CUDA-facing APIs do not force raw CUDA headers on every consumer, while raw CUDA access is available through an explicit opt-in header.
-- This avoids a transitive public compile-time dependency on CUDA while preserving the low-level workflow for kernels, `CUdeviceptr`, `CUmodule`, `CUfunction`, external memory, and external semaphores.
+- This avoids a transitive public compile-time dependency on CUDA from `Nabla::Nabla`.
-- Package consumers can pick their own compatible CUDA SDK for native code without rebuilding Nabla or the clean interop library.

 ## Usage